genropy/genropy_saved/docs/genro/webpage_elements/layout_widgets/index.rst

 =================

-    There are some commons attributes that you can use with both Dojo and Genro containers:
+    There are some commons attributes that you can use with both Dojo and Genro containers: you can find the complete list in the :ref:`attributes_index` section; in particular you can use:

     * *datapath*: set the root's path of data.
 Default value is ``None``.
 For more details, check the :ref:`datapath` page
     * *height*: Set the height of the container.
 MANDATORY if the container is the father container (example: height='100px')
     * *hidden*: if True, allow to hide this widget.
 Default value is ``False``.
 For more information, check the :ref:`hidden` page
-    * *visible*: if False, hide the widget.
-For more information, check the :ref:`visible` page

-    You can obviously add :ref:`css` to your containers.
+    You can obviously add :ref:`css` to your containers

 .. _layout_section_index: